 Treatment For Acrocyanosis In Babies

 In most cases, primary acrocyanosis does not need any treatment.
 Pharmacological intervention is not necessary most times.
 The baby should be kept warm to avoid acrocyanosis due to cold weather.
+A bluish discoloration may become more noticeable when the baby is cold or stressed but usually fades once they are warmed up.
 Make sure to wrap the baby in a towel after a bath to prevent them from feeling cold.

 Treatment of secondary acrocyanosis depends on the underlying cause and the symptoms.
 Secondary acrocyanosis resolves when the underlying condition is treated.
 Some conditions, such as genetic disorders, may require long-term management to avoid secondary acrocyanosis.